 The decision authority matrix is where most programs become real

 A lot of AI governance documents stay abstract because they never answer the only question that matters operationally: what, exactly, can the machine do without a human?
 If the answer is fuzzy, the control framework is fake.
-You need a decision authority matrix that maps each workflow step to the AI role, the human role, and the required record.
+You need a decision authority matrix that maps each workflow step to the software role, the model role if one exists, the human role, and the required record.
 Then you need the product to enforce that matrix in code.

 |---|---|---|---|